 The scheduler will assign jobs to resources using the information it has available.
 Note that, in general, we do not assign priorities to users or groups.
 As a result, there are times (especially near conference deadlines) when users may need to coordinate amongst themselves.
 (For example, to request that others hold off on submitting jobs for a few days.)
 To facilitate this communication and coordination, all CS Cluster users must subscribe to the local beowulf mailing list.

 Connecting to the Cluster

 To use the ionic cluster, simply 'ssh' into one of CS Department login nodes - cycles using your CS username and password.
-This will put you on the head node in your home directory.
 From there, submit jobs to the Slurm scheduler using the

 sbatch command (for single process jobs), or combine that with

 srun for MPI jobs.
 Details are below.

 It is possible to get email notification when a job begins, ends, or aborts.
 If you submit many jobs in a short period of time, make sure your email account is prepared to receive them.
 That is, make sure you have sufficient space in your Inbox and that your email provider will accept messages at potentially high rates (messages/second).
 The CS email system will accept messages from the cluster at high rates.
-Because external sites frequently blacklist or throttle our mail servers when inundated with messages at too high a rate, you must not send cluster email notifications off-campus.
+Because external sites frequently block or throttle our mail servers when inundated with messages at too high a rate, you must not send cluster email notifications off-campus.
 If you are forwarding your CS or Princeton email account to an external provider, such as Gmail, please set your filters in such a way as to prevent the forwarding of messages from the cluster.
 These messages can be identified by the sender address of slurm [at] cs.princeton.edu.